Thoronador/morrowtools/apps/mw/name_generator/readme.md

                        If none of --male, --female or --both is given, then the program will prompt the user to select one of those options.
+ --count N           - generate N names.
+                       If this option is not set, then the program will prompt the user to enter the number of names to generate.
 ```

 ## Copyright and Licensing